1. What is your background – work and education experience? And how long have you been living in Sweden?

 I wanted to change career and was looking for ways to learn how to program.
 Also, I am looking for a job that will be less freelance.
 I have received a suggestion from a friend at The Newbie Guide of Sweden that

-3. How is it going with the new knowledge, what have you learnt so far and what is the goal?
+3. How is it going with the new knowledge, what have you

 I’m progressing and feeling that I found a new passion!
 I didn’t expect to like to program this much, haha.
-I have learnt how
+I have

 to look into problems from a different angle and how to think thoroughly at each step of a solution.
-I have learnt a new
+I have

 mindset.
 At the moment, we are programming with C, mainly to understand the basics and how to build a solid foundation in programming aspects.